 There's a reason it's called a “bowel movement,” because the bowels should be moving.
 For some people, that's not always the case.
-Inadequate water intake is associated with greater constipation, so hydration might be an easy answer to digestive woes.
+Inadequate water intake is associated with greater constipation9, so hydration might be an easy answer to digestive woes.

 7. Help With Headaches

 Not getting enough fluids is thought to contribute to headache etiology.
-In a clinical trial where patients with headaches drank more water (1.5 liters more, which equals 6.3 cups), they experienced improvements in their symptoms.
+In a clinical trial where patients with headaches10 drank more water (1.5 liters more, which equals 6.3 cups), they experienced improvements in their symptoms.